crowdbox/deis/client/README.rst

-Crowdbox Client
+Dānabox Client
 ===============
-This is the CLI client for Crowdbox, the crowdfunded hosting platform.
-To learn more visit http://crowdbox.io
+This is the CLI client for Dānabox, the crowdfunded hosting platform.
+To learn more visit http://danabox.io